-Early Childhood Education Honors Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the School Dean based on instructor availability.
 Course Advisory: Eligibility for ENGL 001.
 An independent study and research class in the areas of infant, toddler, and preschool early education programs.
 The student and instructor design an outlined program of study.
 Students may continue CDFS 099 over multiple semesters not to exceed 3 units.
 Formerly ECE 099.
-Three to nine hours weekly by arrangement.
+Three to nine hours by arrangement.